 As part of Mental Health Awareness Week, I thought I’d share some figures on mental health in general.
 In my last article, I shared information about body image, and as such, this article will try to avoid overlapping with what I said there.

 I’ll try to cover a broad range of the better-known mental health conditions and their figures, but I can’t cover them all.
 So if I’ve missed any you think I shouldn’t have, please feel free to add the missing details and figures in the comments section below.

 Some General Mental Health Figures

 46.4% of American (US) adults will experience a mental health condition during their lifetime, with 5% of US adults experiencing a mental health condition in any one year (Mental Health First Aid).
-With close to half of US adults experiencing a mental health condition at some point in their life, it’s surprising that there’s still so much stigma around mental health problems.
+With close to half of US adults experiencing a mental health condition at some point in their lives, it’s surprising that there’s still so much stigma around mental health problems.

 This figure is shared by the NHS who claim 1 in 4 adults and 1 in 10 children suffer from a mental health condition.
 Thus, many of us either know someone who suffers from a mental health problem, is actively caring for someone who does, or is suffering ourselves.

 The 1 in 4 adults figure was also reported by The Guardian, stating that this many adults will suffer from a mental health problem at some point each year.
 This equates to 16 million UK residents dealing with their mental health problems.
 This could be depression, psychosis, addiction, etc.

 What’s worse, Mental Health First Aid USA reported that in the US, half of all mental health conditions begin by 14 years of age.
 Also, by the age of 24, 3/4 of mental health conditions would have manifested.
 A similar figure was reported by The Guardian, which stated that 3 in 4 mental health conditions start in childhood.
 That’s 75% of our mental health conditions starting before we reach the age of 18: 50% of which starts before we’re even 15.